-In today’s buy now, pay later society, it’s not uncommon to have a number of different credit cards in your wallet.
+In today’s buy now, pay later society, where we are still learning how to rise from pandemic – it’s not uncommon to have a number of different credit cards in your wallet.
 Americans are racking up credit card debt in record amounts, which is leading some to declare plastic independence.
 If you’re not ready to separate yourself from all of your credit cards, you may be wondering just how many credit cards should you have.

 The answer is that it depends.
 In general, it’s a good idea to have at least 2 credit cards from the two major providers – Visa and Mastercard.
 This way you’ll always have one card that works at virtually any destination that accepts credit.
 By having one of each of the big two names you can still have a card available even if a retailer doesn’t take one of the brands for one reason or another.